chaoss/augur/docs/source/docker/getting-started.rst

 The script will then prompt you to ask whether or not to build a schema on the database.
 The default option is "no," only select yes if the database is without an existing schema.

-If the containers deploy, the console output will switch to a monitor of state of the twin containers, with a monitor of both of their console output below.
+If the containers deploy, the console output will switch to a monitor of  the state of the twin containers, with a monitor of both of their console output below.

-A keyboard inturrupt will stop the containers and the script gives you the option of saving the console output to a log file.
+A keyboard interrupt will stop the containers and the script gives you the option of saving the console output to a log file.

 Deploy the backend and database together in docker containers.
 With and without test data
 ----------------------------------------------------------------------------------------------------